richpl/PyBasic/README.md

 TODO

+The program may be erased from memory using the NEW command:

+TODO

-It is possible to terminate the interpreter by issuing the EXIT command:
+Finally, it is possible to terminate the interpreter by issuing the EXIT command:

 ```
 > EXIT